 Communities Become Summer Classrooms for Living Democracy Students

-In Elba, a Living Democracy community since 2012, Miranda Whitten will be working alongside community partners with the nonprofit organization Restoration154. http://www.restoration154.com
+In Elba, a Living Democracy community since 2012, Vick will be working alongside partners with the nonprofit organization Restoration154. http://www.restoration154.com.

-Living Democracy, started in 2010 by Dr. Mark Wilson, director of Civic Learning Initiatives, and Associate Professor Nan Fairley, started as a Kettering Foundation project focused on the role of higher education in preparing citizens for public life.
+Started in 2010 by Dr. Mark Wilson, director of Civic Learning Initiatives, and Associate Professor Nan Fairley, Living Democracy originated as a Kettering Foundation project focused on the role of higher education in preparing citizens for public life.
 Deborah Witte, in the 2012 Higher Education Exchange, described the initiative as a "pioneering approach to civic engagement" because of its community-based approach and impact on students.

 In the end, the goal of Living Democracy is to teach students just that: to live democracy and show that true change, understanding and progress comes from being engaged and active in your community, wherever that may be, Dr. Wilson said.

-You can follow stories 2016 Living Democracy students write about their adventures and lessons in civic life on the Living Democracy Facebook page and the Living Democracy blog.
-Follow them on twitter using the handle @AuburnLD2016.
+Graduate Assistant Rachel Naftel is coordinating social media accounts produced by 2017 Living Democracy students.
+You can follow stories students write about their adventures and lessons in civic life on the Living Democracy Facebook page and the Living Democracy blog.
+Follow them on Twitter using the handle @AuburnLD2017.